robertoamoreno/ai-pm-agent/README.md

 # PM AI Agent 🤖

-A sophisticated Next.js application that transforms Loom video demonstrations into detailed user stories using AI.
+A sophisticated Next.js application that transforms  video demonstrations into detailed user stories using AI.
 This tool helps Product Managers streamline their documentation process by automatically generating structured user stories from video content.
 The project was primarily developed (95%) by Cline AI, with only the initial scaffolding done manually.

 ## Features

-### 1. Loom Video Processing
+### 1. Video Processing
 - Upload video files with optional SRT subtitles
 - Built-in video player with frame selection capabilities
    - Automatic subtitle parsing and integration